MartinShishkov/git-playground/README.md

 ## Command-line text editor
 Press the `I` key to enter INSERT mode, enter your message, then press the ESC key to exit INSERT mode and type :wq to quit and save the editor.

+# Logging/Info
+Which branch I'm currently on? - `git branch`

 # Interactive rebase
 ## Squashing commits